 - Why Is It Important To Talk About Emotions?

-- Your Negative Emotions As A Guide
+- How to Use Your Difficult Emotions As A Guide?

 - The Fleeting Nature Of Emotions